Craig Lynch

 Craig Thomas Lynch (born 25 March 1992) is an English former professional footballer who played as a striker.
-He is currently manager of Morpeth Town.
+He is manager of Morpeth Town.

 Playing career

 Sunderland

 Born in Chester-le-Street, County Durham, Lynch turned professional in 2010 after two seasons in Sunderland's academy.
 In 2008, Lynch signed his first professional contract with the club.

 He was called up into the first team in April 2011, and made his professional debut on 30 April, coming on as a substitute in their 3–0 home loss to Fulham in the Premier League.
 Two months later in July, Lynch signed a two-year contract with the club.

 Under the management of Martin O'Neill, it announced that Lynch go out on loan to gain first team experience.
 On 8 September 2012, he joined Football League One side Hartlepool United on a one-month loan deal.
 Lynch scored his first goal for the club, in a 3–1 loss against Colchester United on 27 September 2012.
 Despite losing 3–1, Manager Neale Cooper praised Lynch performance, as well as, his goal.
 After making six appearances and scoring once, Lynch returned to his parent club after spending one month at Hartlepool United.